znjameswu/epgi/doc/suspense_waker.md

 ## Waker behavior when committing a suspended async batch
 Suspended async batch sometimes can get committed.
 Therefore, we have to convert async wakers into sync wakers.

 1. Use `futures::Shared`.
-During commit, just directly clone the future and then poll it with a sync waker and abort the async waker and deactivate or remove the sc.
+During commit, just directly clone the future and then poll it with a sync waker and abort the async waker.
+(And the schdeuler needs check the waker status before polling)
+    1. However, this means that during commit, we must iterate through the hooks and find the future to poll it again.
+This would bake into hook API design (Fatal)
+2. Atomically mutate the waker from async waker into sync waker.
+The rest is the same